 Despite all modern know-how, photography and printing technology remain severely limited, so “ordinary”, uncorrected photo prints are never really capable of resurrecting the original impression.

-By cunningly combining science and the novel powers of technology with our artist's experience, we manage to produce images that say so much more than just photos can.
+By cunningly combining science and technology with our artist's experience, we manage to produce images that say so much more than photos generally can